roblaing/webgames/ricerocks/README.md

 <a href="https://javascript.info/bubbling-and-capturing">bubble</a> through the DOM, arriving at the Window if nothing has captured them before then.
 It's generally good practice to make the target as close to the event as possible.

-The original game which I got from Rice University's <a href="https://www.coursera.org/learn/interactive-python-1">Interactive Python</a>
-had a splash screen which was removed by clicking on the canvas with a mouse, but I left it out since it doesn't add much.
+The original game had a splash screen which was removed by clicking on the canvas with a mouse, but I left it out since it doesn't add much.

 A less obvious event is <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event">DOMContentLoaded</a> &mdash;
 which I'm actually not sure is the better choice than <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event">load</a>.